rovor/RedROVOR/README.md

 Note that WSGISocketPrefix must be in the global context, and that we have set up an alias for /static to /var/www/rovorweb/static, which is necessary in order to access static files such as css, javascript, and images.

-This assumes that your web directory is /var/www
+This assumes that your web directory is /var/www.

+You can either put this code directly in httpd.conf (usually at /etc/httpd/conf/httpd.conf) or in a file that is included in the configuration
+(such as a custom file in /etc/httpd/conf.d/ or /etc/httpd/conf/extra depending on the distro).

 Observatory Setup
 -----------------